-The interim condensed financial statements for the six months period ended 30 September 2023, have been prepared in accordance with Myanmar Accounting Standards 34 Interim Financial Reporting, Myanmar Financial Reporting Standards (MFRSs) and Directives of the CBM.
+The financial statements of the Bank have been prepared in accordance with Myanmar Financial Reporting Standards (MFRSs) and Directives of the CBM.
 The financial statements have been prepared under the historical cost basis.
 The accounting policy adopted by the Bank are consistent with those adopted in the previous year.